SoftUni-Internal/interactive-content/EN/04-Polymorphism/03-Summary.md

 ```

-## In the next lesson, we will learn:
+## In the next lesson, you will learn:

 - S.O.L.I.D Principles